huchao-AI/APN/README.md

 # Codes_APN
-Official codes of CVPR21 paper: Normal Learning in Videos with Attention Prototype Network (https://arxiv.org/abs/2108.11055)
+Official codes of this paper: Normal Learning in Videos with Attention Prototype Network (https://arxiv.org/abs/2108.11055)

 Overview of our approach based on APU and CAU model:
 ![](demo/f1.png)![](demo/f2.png)